-This commission is to promote outreach programs with emphasis on social services, pro-life, social justice and community ministries, co-operating with other churches and civic organizations in projects aimed at community improvement.
+This commission is to promote outreach programs with an emphasis on social services, pro-life, social justice, and community ministries, co-operating with other churches and civic organizations in projects aimed at community improvement.

 CARING FRIENDS AND EUCHARISTIC MINISTERS TO THE SICK

 This ministry provides care and support for homebound members of our St. Leo parish community who have special needs.
 Eucharistic Ministers carry Holy Communion to the sick and our Caring Friends visit and send cards to the elderly and homebound.
 While it has not been easy nor desirable to refrain from ministering to those in need, in order to keep as many people as healthy as possible we need to remain vigilant and sensitive to others.
 During this time, therefore, we are not taking Holy Communion home or to private residences.
 Furthermore, it will not be necessary to bring a pyx to Mass.
 Those who are viewing Mass online are joining us spiritually with Communion.
 If there is a sacramental emergency, please call the church office (336-724-0561) and arrangements will be made.

 Catholic Charities of the Diocese of Charlotte serves the poor, vulnerable and those in need of services, regardless of race, creed or socioeconomic status.
 Each year, CC serves more than 18,000 people across 46 counties in the western half of NC.
 Please visit their website at CCDOC.org for more information and contact the Winston-Salem office to volunteer or donate: 1612 14th Street NE, 336.727.0705.
 Their office is open from 9:00 am - 5:00 pm Monday through Friday.